pagedjs/paged-page/src/PagedMargin/PagedMargin.md

 ```

-### Styling the margin boxes
+### Styling the page-margin boxes

 The `paged-margin` component exposes a set of parts to style and set content on the margin-boxes.
-The parts for the individual margin-boxes follow the naming scheme of the paged media spec.
+The parts for the individual page-margin boxes follow the naming scheme of the paged media spec.

-The following sample changes the font-style and background for the bottom-center margin box:
+The following sample changes the font-style and background for the bottom-center page-margin box:

 ```html
 <style>